Sociodemographic Bias in Language Models: A Survey and Forward Path: Categories of Work on Bias in LMs

-\paragraph{Masking Sentences.} Another common approach to bias measurement is to mask words in sentences, and use the probabilities of models' predictions to quantify bias. \citet{ kurita_measuring_2019} retrieved probabilities associated with distinct gender identity from sample sentences with occupation terms, e.g., ``[MASK] is a programmer.''
-Differences between the normalized probabilities for different gender groups is used to quantify gender bias of different models.
-These kind of prompts are often refered to as cloze prompts.
-Similarly, \citet{ahn_mitigating_2021} used the variance of normalized probabilities across various demographic groups as bias measurement. \citet{bartl_unmasking_2020} used model's prediction of masked tokens to measure bias.
+\paragraph{Masking Sentences.} Another approach to bias measurement is to mask certain words in sentences, and then analyze the model's predictions for these blanks to assess bias. \citet{ kurita_measuring_2019} used this technique with occupation-related sentences, like ``[MASK] is a programmer,'' comparing the probabilities given to male and female pronouns to identify gender biases in job associations.
+Similarly, \citet{ahn_mitigating_2021} quantified bias as the variance of normalized probabilities across various demographic groups.
+Other works using this approach include \cite{ousidhoum-etal-2021-probing, bartl_unmasking_2020}.